code-review-doctor/osis/doc/architecture/decisions/0006-use-tactical-domain-driven-design.md

 Having a tightly coupled code (Template, View, Model) is very hard to maintain and make change mainly when there are many business rules.
 Developers have fear of modification because it's very difficult to predict the result of a change.
-Moreover, each developer have it's own codestyle/approach which can lead to inconsistent way to treat same problems.
+Moreover, each developer has it's own codestyle/approach which can lead to inconsistent way to treat same problems.